 If you want to create real impact and add value throughout your home, then doors crafted from this hardwood is a great choice.

 American White Oak

-For a door that complements any interior style from classic to contemporary, then this beautiful hardwood in shades from pale tan to rich dark biscuit fits the bill.
-The close grain and superior resistance to water damage also make this a good choice for durable doors for a child’s room or a bathroom.
+For a door that complements any interior style from classic to contemporary, then this beautiful hardwood that comes in shades from pale tan to rich, dark biscuit fits the bill.
+It is similar to European Oak but comes in more variable colours.
+Its high density provides high strength, making it durable and extremely resistant to decay.